DandersonX/IBD-Transcriptomics-Analysis/README.md

 ## Results & Key Findings

 ### 1. Differential Expression Profile
 Our linear model successfully isolated highly significant transcriptomic shifts.
-Below is the Volcano Plot highlighting significantly upregulated genes (red) and downregulated genes (blue) during active flares.
+Attached in the files is the Volcano Plot highlighting significantly upregulated genes (red) and downregulated genes (blue) during active flares.

 ### 2. Top Monitored Portfolio Genes
 The analysis revealed a strict biological profile marking the shift to an active disease state: